by David Raskin, Friends Board President

 We are pleased to report the exciting developments in the battles to save the Izembek and Arctic Refuges from destructive developments.
 These and other issues are discussed below.

 The DOI continues to press forward with plans to sell leases for oil and gas development in the Coastal Plain of the Arctic Refuge.
 A major national effort resulted in an extensive set of technical comments that were submitted by Trustees for Alaska on behalf of the numerous, serious deficiencies in the Draft Environmental Impact Statement issued by the BLM.
-Friends also submitted more general comments.
+Friends also submitted more general comments [please add link].
 We await the release by BLM of data concerning the number and nature of comments received in response to the national campaign by conservation organizations, including Friends, to encourage their members and the general public to express their concerns about the hurried and flawed process by which the BLM and DOI are attempting to ram through this prosed desecration of the Coastal Plain.

 A parallel campaign has been spearheaded by the Gwich’in people of the United States and Canada to prevent the desecration of this Sacred Land and their subsistence culture and way of life.
 They and scientists and conservationists recently provided powerful testimony on the Arctic Cultural and Coastal Plain Protection Act, H.R.
 1146 introduced by Representatives Huffman and Fitzpatrick to prevent the proposed oil and gas development in the Coastal Plain.
 In furtherance of these goals, the Alaska Wilderness League lured our longtime refuge champion Desiree Sorenson-Groves from the National Wildlife Refuge Association to head the national coalition to protect and preserve the Arctic Refuge.
 We welcome her able and energetic leadership will continue to work closely with Desiree and the coalition.